 Have you ever wondered if you could run or create a successful business?
 Could you create a product which can change the world?
 Do you have the business brain to compete on a world scale?
 Wonder no more.
 In this subject students can consider how individuals have become successful entrepreneurs.
 They will also learn about the stock market and even develop their own innovative companies which they create and advertise.
-An entrepreneur is someone who has a vision to create and develop new ideas, so if this is you get onboard!
+An entrepreneur is someone who has a vision to create and develop new ideas, so if this is you, get onboard!

-Food Security & Fair Trade
+Food Security and Fair Trade

-Biomes and food security.
-Ever wanted to know where the foods you eat and the natural products you use come from and how to secure food production into the future?
-The answer is biomes.
-In this unit students will examine the biomes in Australia and across the world, their alteration and significance as a source of food and fibre, and the environmental challenges and constraints on expanding food production in the future.
+Why can some countries afford to export food and others cannot produce enough to feed their own people?
+How will we secure Food Security for a growing world population into the future?
+How will climate change affect our food?
+In the first Geography unit students examine the natural environments in Australia and across the world, their alteration and significance as a source of food and fibre, anas well as the environmental challenges and constraints on expanding food production in the future.
+The second unit focuses on the supply chains and impacts of 'our stuff', clothes, electronic devices, you name it.
+Students will find out how their everyday choices and actions not only connect them to places across the world but also how they might change and challenge these environments.
 Skills and activities include a field trip, local experts, identification of biomes on a world and local scale, interpretation and creation of maps and graphs and the use of geospatial technology.